The Zimmer Program for partially hyperbolic actions: Dynamical Preliminaries

-Homogeneous actions examples in section \ref{examples} contain many partially hyperbolic elements which all have common center distribution and on this center distribution the action of these elements is isometric.
-In general we may not have such nice center behavior.
-For general partially hyperbolic diffeomorphisms we need to understand the extent to which non-conformality of $E^c$ is dominated by contraction and expansion in the directions $E_f^s$ and $E_f^u$.
-Such domination is called center bunching.
-Diffeomorphism $f$ is {\it center bunched} if the functions $\nu, \hat\nu, \gamma, \hat\gamma$ can be chosen to satisfy
+Homogeneous actions examples in Section \ref{examples} contain many partially hyperbolic elements which all have a common center distribution which integrates to a foliation, and on which the action is isometric.
+In general we may not have such nice behavior in the center.
+For general partially hyperbolic diffeomorphisms we need to understand the extent to which non-conformality of $E^c$ is dominated by transversal contraction and expansion.
+Such domination is called \emph{center bunching}.
+A diffeomorphism $f$ is {\it center bunched} if the functions $\nu, \hat\nu, \gamma, \hat\gamma$ can be chosen to satisfy $\nu<\gamma\hat\gamma \,\,\, \mbox{and}\,\,\, \hat\nu<\gamma\hat\gamma.$